True-Self, False-Self and the EgoFrom Awakening to Wholeness

 - Indirectly: The Self experiences life indirectly by perceiving our personality’s thoughts (mind), emotions (heart) and senses (body).

-These other elements (mind, heart and body) are not our true Self, but they are key aspects of our Being.
+The mind, heart and body (which collectively make up our personality) are not our true Self, but they are aspects of our Being.
 It has been said that “we are spiritual beings having a human experience”.
-The Self is the transpersonal / spiritual element; the mind, heart and body are the personal/human elements; and the field of pure awareness (soul) unites them all into a Human Being.
+Our Self is the transpersonal/spiritual element; our mind, heart and body are the personal/human elements; and our field of pure awareness (soul) unites them all into a Human Being.

-- The mind is the home of our thoughts, concepts and beliefs.
+- The mind is the domain of our thoughts, concepts and beliefs.

-- The heart is the home of our love, emotions and desires.
+- The heart is the domain of our love, emotions and desires.

-- The body is the home of our instincts, impulses and actions.
+- The body is the domain of our instincts, impulses, senses and actions.

 - The human brain is divided into 3 main sections: the Neo-Cortex, the Limbic System and the Basal Brain, which are associated with thoughts, emotions and actions respectively.

-- The human body (excluding the limbs) is also divided into 3 main sections: the Head, the Thorax (chest) and the Abdomen (belly), which are associated with thoughts, emotions and instincts respectively.
+- The human body is also divided into 3 main sections: the Head, the Thorax (chest) and the Abdomen (belly), which are associated with thoughts, emotions and instincts respectively.

 - The Sufi tradition recognises three centres of energy and consciousness which are located in the head (path, chest (oth) and belly (kath).